hans-schmidt/kawpow_personal_stratum_server/README.md

 ## Mining

-To run KPSS, enter the following on the KPSS VM:
+To run KPSS, enter the following on the KPSS VM from directory "~/kawpow_personal_stratum_server":

 	node server.js